JoinSports/Documentation/UC/UC2_LoginUser.md

  	Scenario: username correct, but wrong password
     Given the chosen username is 'TestUser'
     When the login button is clicked
-    Then the login failed and a message “Incorrect password, please try to login again!” is shown
+    Then the login failed and a message "Incorrect password, please try to login again!" is shown
 ```

 Internal server error: